Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 The EB-1 is the topmost preference level for employment-based immigration.
-If you qualify for one, your employer won’t go through the PERM process.
+The primary benefit is that if you qualify for one, your employer won’t have to go through the lengthy PERM process.
 The EB-1 has three categories: the EB-1A, the EB-1B, and the EB-1C.

 EB-1A